Barbie Dreams (Fifty Fifty song): Composition

-"Barbie Dreams" was written by Kaliii alongside FAANGS, JBACH, James Harris, Janet Jackson, Marc Raymond Ernest Sibley, Mike Caren, Nicholaus Joseph Williams, Nathan Cunningham, Randall Hammers, Terry Lewis and Tramaine Winfrey, and was produced by Space Primates.
+"Barbie Dreams" was written by Kaliii alongside Faangs, JBach, James Harris, Janet Jackson, Marc Sibley, Mike Caren, Nicholaus Joseph Williams, Nathan Cunningham, Randall Hammers, Terry Lewis and Tramaine Winfrey, and was produced by Space Primates.
 It is a bubblegum pop song that features an interpolation of Janet Jackson's 1997 single "Together Again".
 In the song, the members of Fifty Fifty celebrate a life of luxury with their girlfriends, singing "When I close my eyes, it's a fantasy / Perfect plastic life from a magazine / Then when I wake up, it's reality / I can have it all / live my Barbie dreams."
 Kaliii joins in with a rap verse embracing her newfound stardom and the lavish lifestyle of a celebrity with her friends by her side, stating, "Ken gon' spend 'cause I'm a ten / Pink Corvette, let's paint the rims / I give looks and set the trends / We all look good, it's me and friends."